Tessares/convert-wireshark-dissector/README.md

 bundle, the global plugin folder is %APPDIR%/Contents/PlugIns/wireshark, otherwise it’s INSTALLDIR/lib/wireshark/plugins.

-On Windows:
-- The personal plugin folder is %APPDATA%\Wireshark\plugins.
-- The global plugin folder is WIRESHARK\plugins.
+On Windows, the personal plugin folder is %APPDATA%\Wireshark\plugins while the global plugin folder is WIRESHARK\plugins.